Minbo: Definition of "minbo"

 The word "minbo" is a contraction of minji kainyū bōryoku (民事介入暴力), literally translated as "violent intervention in civil affairs".
 It was a technique utilized by the yakuza following the crackdown of traditionally "victimless" crimes of drugs, gambling, and prostitution in the early 1980s, and exploited the Japanese reluctance towards confrontation in order to "gently extort" money from otherwise innocent individuals by making a scene with implied threats of violence over trivial matters.

 Attack against Juzo Itami

 The yakuza, who prefer to think of themselves as something akin to modern-day samurai, were angered by their portrayal in Minbo as common thugs and bullies.
 Three knife-wielding members of the Goto-gumi yakuza gang attacked director Juzo Itami near his home on May 22, 1992, six days after the movie opened.
 Itami was beaten and had his face slashed.
 The brutality of the attack, combined with Itami's popularity and the success of Minbo, led to a public outcry and a government crackdown against yakuza activity.
-Itami's 1997 death is alleged to have been murder disguised as suicide, carried out to prevent him from making a further film about the Yakuza.
-A former member of the Goto-gumi recounted the murder as follows: "We set it up to stage his murder as a suicide.
-We dragged him up to the rooftop and put a gun in his face.
-We gave him a choice: jump and you might live or stay and we'll blow your face off.
-He jumped.
-He didn't live."